AbdielRT/grid-et-animations/README.md

 Challenge of responsive grids and animations.

+Notes on 4 June 2021:

+- Reponsive site working for medium and small screens.

+- Content not yet finished

-4 june 2021 - Simplon Training lead by Lionel.
+Simplon Training lead by Lionel.